Game-Development-Amit-and-Gal/Weekly-A2-B/README.md

 - `BoxCollider2D` on the player and the walls prevent passing through walls, so the player can move only inside the maze corridors.
 - The main camera is a child of the player and automatically follows them.
 - A single exit point, defined as a transparent trigger, serves as the win condition – when the player enters it, a victory screen appears.
-- A `Canvas`, together with `PlayerWin` / `ExitTrigger` and `GameManager`, handles showing the victory screen and starting a new game.
+- A `Canvas`, together with  `ExitTrigger` and `GameManager`, handles showing the victory screen and starting a new game.
 - A mini-map camera (`Camera_Mini_World`) displays the whole maze and adjusts its size and position for 16:9 and 9:16 using `MiniMapFitCamera` and `MiniMapViewportSwitcher`.